Agency logo

 Whooping cough is a very contagious disease only found in humans and spreads easily from person-to-person.
 When a person with whooping cough sneezes or coughs, they release small particles with the bacteria in them.
 Other people can then breathe in the bacteria.

-Please review this information and clinical guidance from the U.S. CDC on the Ebola outbreak caused by Zaire virus (Orthoebolavirus zairense) in the Democratic Republic of the Congo.
-As of September 29, 2025, there are no known cases of Ebola in Maine or elsewhere in the United States.
+Please review this information and clinical guidance from the U.S. CDC on the Marburg outbreak caused by Marburg virus (Marburg marburgvirus) in Ethiopia’s South Ethiopia and Sidama regions.
+As of December 15, 2025, there are no known cases of Marburg in Maine or the United States and the risk to people in the United States is low.

-Any patients in Maine with suspected Ebola must be reported immediately to the Maine CDC by phone at 1-800-821-5821.
+Any patients in Maine with suspected Marburg must be reported immediately to the Maine CDC by phone at 1-800-821-5821.

 Subscribe to